 Because the nature of solar PPAs is long-term, agreements can transfer among property owners.
 This helps boost the property’s attractiveness when it comes time to sell.
 But this is only if the new owner wants solar panels on their residence — otherwise, the panels have to be removed.

 Here are the cons concerning signing up for a solar PPA.

 SRECs generally represent excess solar energy bought by a utility company.
 If your solar panels produce more energy than your home needs to run, you can sell the excess energy to your utility.
 It’ll typically offer you SRECs in return.

 However, host customers don’t receive any SRECs from panels under a solar PPA — the developer does.

 For those going solar, both the fixed escalator plan and the fixed price plan are viable options under a solar PPA.
 Many people also like the fact that you can often pay $0 outright.

 But purchasing a solar panel system on your own has its own benefits.
-Many solar panel providers such as Freedom Solar offer unique financing plans with interest rates as low as 0%, $0 down payment options and a competitive warranty that makes going solar easy.
+Many solar panel providers such as solar power installers Freedom Solar offer unique financing plans with interest rates as low as 0%, $0 down payment options and a competitive warranty that makes going solar easy.